 For the most part, this blog has succeeded.
-For the most part, I’ve moved on.
-Many friendships and relationships that were damaged seem to be better now.
-(I don’t really have a good idea of whether or not my blog has helped anyone.)
+I’ve pretty much moved on.
+Many friendships and relationships that were damaged seem to have improved.
+Several people have reached out to me to let me know that my blog has helped them.

 The further I get from Mormonism the more I like it.
 I imagine that’s a healthy development.
 More than ever, I think Mormonism is made-up, but I like most of what comes from it.
 In other words, I’ve made peace with my former religion.
 I don’t think that would have been so easy if I hadn’t written these posts.

 I’ve had a lot of thoughts about my path to a good life since Mormonism and I’ve thought about writing posts about that, but I don’t feel a strong need to write them, so I’ll probably just leave it.
 I don’t think about this blog much anymore.

 Mormonism will always be a part of me, but, as I said, I’ve mostly moved on.